outdreamer/build-a-cure/docs/example_output/test_cases.md

 					- improves glomerular filtration function
 					- protects renal glycosaminoglycans from abnormal degradation

+					- hijiki has arsenic
+					- kelp, kombu are high in iodine
+					- creatine content
+					  Spirulina   0.86 g
+					  Laver   0.79 g
+					  Wakame  0.27 g
+					  Kelp  0.19 g

 		- amino acids

 			- possibly helpful to kidney function: branch chain amino acids (isoleucine, leucine, valine), glutamine, arginine
 			- possibly harmful to kidney function: glycine, arginine, methionine
 			- ketoanalogues of essential amino-acids (with nitrogen removed from amino acids, to further reduce work for kidneys)

+			- getting essential amino acids
+				- complete proteins: Soy, Amaranth, quinoa, hempseed, and chia
+				- If you only eat grains and cereals, you wont get enough lysine; legumes such as peanuts, peas, dry beans and lentils contain a lot of lysine.
+				- Legumes arent good sources of tryptophan, methionine, and cystine, but grains and cereals are.
+(Grains or nuts) & legumes are complementary proteins

+			- a-keto acids, by-products of amino acids:
+				- oxaloacetate
+				- citrate
+				- isocitrate
+				- a-ketoglutarate
+				- succinyl coenzyme A
+				- succinate
+				- fumarate
+				- malate

 			- Essential amino acids
 			  - histidine (beans, cauliflower, mushroom)